agejevasv/goradion/README.md

 ```
 Keyboard Control

-   a-z, A-Z
+  a-z
-      Start and stop playing a station marked with a given letter.
+    Toggle playing a station marked with a given letter.

-   ENTER/SPACE
+  Enter and Space
-      Start and stop playing currently selected station.
+    Toggle playing currently selected station.

-   LEFT and RIGHT, - and +
+  Left and Right, - and +
     Change the volume in increments of 5.

-   UP and DOWN
+  Up and Down
-      Move through the radio station list.
+    Cycle through the radio station list.

-   PAGE_UP and PAGE_DOWN
+  PgUp and PgDown
     Jump to a beginning/end of a station list.

+  Esc
+    Close current window.

+  ?
+    Toggle help.
 ```